Grandparents’ Rights In The State Of Ohio

 “My son and daughter-in-law are going through serious problems.
 Can I intervene?”

-These are common grandparent rights cases in a nutshell.
-Grandparents (or other relatives) may feel they are needed in a child’s life.
-What legal remedies do they have?
+Grandparents (or other relatives) may feel they are needed in a child’s life, but what legal remedies do they have?

 There are numerous remedies.
 Grandparents and other relatives have more rights in Ohio than in most states, including rights of custody and visitation, or companionship.
 But the law also recognizes the sovereignty of a child’s parents.
 The courts are not eager to deprive parents of their rights, so you will need an experienced and knowledgeable lawyer to obtain the access you seek.